rishabhworks/GenAIGenesis/README.md

 > *The workers exist.
 The demand exists.*
 > *The infrastructure connecting them is completely broken.*

-Every AI hiring tool in existence was built for HR departments — for people with LinkedIn profiles, polished resumes, and keyword-optimized PDFs.
+Every AI hiring tool in existence was built for HR departments, for people with LinkedIn profiles, polished resumes, and keyword-optimized PDFs.

 **Nobody built anything for Carlos.**